 - 5-star hotel stay in Oslo with transfers to/from the airport

-- 3 nights in a boutique hotel 1500km from the North Pole!
+- 3 nights in the boutique hotel Funken Lodge – 1500km from the North Pole!

-- Electric snowmobiling searching for the northern lights
+- Electric snowmobiling searching for the Northern lLghts

 - Dog sledding to a magical ice cave

-- Experience a snowcat on a trip to search for the aurora
+- Experience a snowcat on a trip to search for the Northern Lights

 What’s included